chawlaji/grafana-react/README.md

-# grafana-react
-Created with CodeSandbox
+Integrate the project with redux